 The choice depends on your priorities, not just the numbers.

-Choose Orforglipron If
+Choose Orforglipron If (Once Available)

 Choose Tirzepatide If

 You need maximum weight loss (15% or more of body weight).
-You prefer weekly dosing over daily pill-taking.
+You prefer weekly dosing over a daily pill.
 You are comfortable with subcutaneous injections.
 You want the dual GIP/GLP-1 mechanism for enhanced insulin sensitivity.
-You want a drug with 72 weeks of proven Phase 3 data and post-marketing experience.
+You want a drug with 72 weeks of proven Phase 3 data and established post-marketing experience.
 You need a drug available right now.
 See our tirzepatide before and after results for real-world outcomes.

 Can You Use Both?
 The Sequential Approach